unkn-one/pygnetic/doc/source/client.rst

       Send packet to remote host

       :param packet:
-         object of class created by :meth:`packets.PacketManager.register` or name of packet (args and kwargs are used to initialize packet object)
+         object of class created by :meth:`packet.PacketManager.register` or name of packet (args and kwargs are used to initialize packet object)
       :rtype:
          (int) packet id which can be used to retrieve response from